fa15073/big/start.md

 KEY: 1—f, 2—c, 3—e, 4—a, 5—d, 6—b
 ```

+[//]: # "p 37"

 Do you understand the words?
 If you have begun to understand these thirteen words, you will
 be able to respond to the following questions.

 YES
-YES
-YES
-YES
-YES
-YES
-YES
-YES
-YES
-YES
-YES
-NO
-NO
-NO
-NO
-NO
-NO
-NO
-NO
-NO
-NO
-NO
-1.
-2.
-3.
-4.
-5.
-6.
-7.
-8.
-9.
+YE

 10.
 11.
 Is rejection usually a blow to one's ego?